ucdavis/HPCCF-franklin-docs/docs/conda.md

----
-title: Python and Conda
-summary: Using Python and managing conda environments.
----

-# Python and Conda
+# :simple-python: :simple-anaconda: Python and Conda